 | Early positioning (answer in the first 2 sentences dramatically increases citation likelihood) | The answer is buried after 300+ words |

-**E-E-A-T is nonnegotiable for LLMs.** AI systems evaluate experience, expertise, authoritativeness, and trustworthiness before citing a source.
-An author bio with relevant credentials increases citation probability; anonymous or unattributed content is systematically deprioritized.
+AI systems evaluate experience, expertise, authoritativeness, and trustworthiness before citing a source.
+An author bio with relevant credentials increases citation probability; anonymous or unattributed content is less likely to be cited, as AI systems weigh provenance and author credibility heavily.

 Third-party validation matters more than self-claimed expertise: when independent publications cite your research, quote your founder, or reference your original data, AI systems weigh those signals significantly higher than on-site author bios alone.
 A LinkedIn profile or company About page stating “we are experts” carries less citation weight than a TechCrunch article or peer-reviewed study that demonstrates that expertise externally.